 AfricAid's Losinoni School Lunch Program began years ago when AfricAid founders went to visit the rural primary school in Tanzania.
 Arriving during what would normally be lunch time, the founders noticed that the children do not receive a meal at school.
 When creating the School Lunch Program, the mothers of the children wanted to help.
 The Maasai people are known for their beautiful beaded jewelry that they make by hand and the Shuylers thought this would be a great opportunity for the Losinini mamas to help feed their children at school.
 AfricAid buys the handmade jewelry from the mothers and re-sells the bracelets and key chains in the US to fund the School Lunch Program.
 These amazing mothers put time and energy into ensuring their children and others in the village are receiving a nutricious meal at school so they can stay focused and study.

-Thank you for helping.
+Thank you for supporting this community initiated program.